openconnectivityfoundation/swagger2x/src/templates/IOTivity-lite/readme.md

 The header file is at &lt;installation folder&gt;/include/server_introspection.dat.h

-# what is missing:
+# What is missing:
-- creation/deletion of resources (PUT/DELETE functions)
+- Creation/deletion of resources (PUT/DELETE functions)
-- handling in get/post of:
+- Handling in get/post of:
     - arrays of arrays, arrays of objects
     - handing of json objects